Studies of ultrafast dynamics in substrate-free nanoparticles at ELI using Timepix3 optical camera: Methods

 The experiment was performed at the MAC end-station at the ELI Beamlines facility (ELI ERIC) \cite{klimesova2021mac,klimesova2024}, using a Ti:Sapphire laser system (Coherent, Legend Elite Duo).
 For the presented experiment, we used laser pulses at the central wavelength of 800~nm, pulse energy $\approx 100\;\mu$J, pulse duration of 40~fs at a repetition rate of 1~kHz.
 The laser beam was focused to the peak intensity of $1\times 10^{14}$\;W\,cm$^{-2}$.
 A beam of krypton (Kr) nanoparticles was produced by Even-Lavie pulsed valve \cite{even2015} cooled down to 200~K at the Kr backing pressure of 50~bar.
 The nanoparticle beam was skimmed twice to produce a low-density stream of nanoparticles in the interaction region.
 On average, less than one nanoparticle was intercepted by each laser shot.
 Ions created in the interaction of the laser beam with nanoparticles were detected with a VMI spectrometer equipped with an ion detector and Timepix3 optical camera (Tpx3Cam, Amsterdam Scientific Instruments, see Figure~\ref{fig:sketch}(a) and Figure~\ref{fig:diagram}).

+In the VMI spectrometer, different ion species are separated in time according to their mass to charge ratio: lighter ions arrive earlier at the detector and heavier ions later.
+From the temporal arrival of the ions, we extracted their time of flight (ToF), see Section~\ref{subsec:data_analysis}, to obtain the ToF mass spectrum.
+Different ion species form distinct peaks in the ToF spectrum.
+The spatial distributions of selected ions provide information about angular distributions of their velocities.

 The Even-Lavie valve operated at a repetition rate of 500~Hz, synchronized with the laser beam running at 1~kHz.
 The temporal width of the nanoparticle pulse was longer than the 1~ms period of the laser beam due to the broad size distribution of krypton nanoparticles.
 This setting resulted in a production of two interaction sequences, each at 500~Hz: a "Large sequence", where a laser pulse interacted with larger nanoparticles in the beam and a second "Small sequence", where the laser pulse interacted with smaller nanoparticles within the same nanoparticle pulse.
-In this work, we analysed both sequences, described later in the text.
+In this work, we focussed on the analysis of the large sequence as it contained high occupancy events.